senakasjp/prescribe/USER_GUIDE.md

 - **Automatic Sync**: Doctor records are automatically created in Firebase regardless of login method
 - **Pharmacist Connection**: Pharmacists can now connect to doctors seamlessly
 - **Cloud Data**: All data stored in Firebase Firestore for reliability and scalability

+## 👑 For Super Admin

+### Super Admin Access
+The super admin account (`senakahks@gmail.com`) has elevated privileges and system-wide access to manage the entire M-Prescribe system.

+#### Automatic Authentication
+1. **Auto-Login**: Super admin automatically logs in when accessing the system
+2. **Doctor App Landing**: Lands directly on the doctor application interface
+3. **Admin Privileges**: Has both doctor and admin capabilities
+4. **Seamless Access**: No additional login required for admin functions

+#### Admin Panel Access
+1. **Admin Button**: Click "Admin" button in the navigation bar
+2. **Direct Access**: Admin panel opens without login form
+3. **Full Admin Rights**: Access to all admin features and system management
+4. **System Monitoring**: View system-wide statistics and analytics

+#### Doctor Management
+1. **View All Doctors**: See complete list of registered doctors
+2. **Delete Doctors**: Remove any doctor account (except super admin)
+3. **Complete Cleanup**: When deleting doctors, system removes:
+   - All patients belonging to the doctor
+   - All prescriptions, symptoms, and illnesses
+   - All drug database entries created by the doctor
+   - The doctor account itself
+4. **Protected Status**: Super admin account cannot be deleted by anyone
+5. **Confirmation Process**: Detailed warning dialogs before deletion

+#### System Administration
+- **System Statistics**: Monitor total doctors, patients, prescriptions, and symptoms
+- **AI Usage Tracking**: Monitor OpenAI API usage and costs across all users
+- **Patient Overview**: View all patients across the entire system
+- **Data Management**: Complete system data oversight and management

 ## 👨‍⚕️ For Doctors